andrelandgraf/alexa-meets-mercedes/README.md

 ## Enable the dev Skill within your Alexa (Web-)App to test on your own device (Alexa Build + AWS lambda function)

 Goto the https://alexa.amazon.com/spa/index.html#skills/your-skills/ and select your skill, enable it and go through the Account Linking process.

-If [Issue #1](https://github.com/andrelandgraf/alexa-meets-mercedes/issues/1) is not resolved yet, again make sure to set `USE_MOCKUP`to `1` for the AWS lambda env as account linking will most likely fail.